Scotchester/jellybeans/_posts/2018-03-15-jelly-belly-sours.md

 but Jelly Belly does really well at maintaining the flavor.

 The cherry is a very authentic cherry flavor.
-The added tartness of the Orange reminds me of perfectly-ripe clementines at their seasonal peak.
+The added tartness of the orange reminds me of perfectly-ripe clementines at their seasonal peak.
 The lemon is like the jelly-bean-ification of fresh lemonade made with just hint of raw cane sugar.